The Benefits of Art and Painting for Older Adults

 Posted

-There is a growing recognition that creativity plays a vital role in maintaining our wellbeing as we age.
-From sparking feelings of joy to forging connections with friends, here are surprising reasons why creative arts like painting is a great activity that you won’t want to miss.
+From sparking feelings of joy to forging connections with friends, here are some surprising reasons why creative arts like painting is a great activity that you won’t want to miss.

 Why Painting is a Great Activity for Older Adults